boxcutter/boxcutter-chef-cookbooks/docs/bootstrap_vm.md

   --import \
   --debug

-# Login to the VM with ubuntu/superseekret
+# Login to the VM with automat/superseekret
 virsh console ubuntu-server-2204

-# login with ubuntu user
+# login with automat/superseekret

 # Verify that cloud-init is done (wait until it shows "done" status)
 $ cloud-init status